amyzhang-commits/auntle-az/_posts/2025-10-16-madness-in-search-of-method.md

 ![[blog_5_wanted.png]]({{ "/assets/img/blog_5_wanted.png" | relative_url }})
 *Not too shabby, Gemini 🎨 *

-Next up: we'll explore the major AI research papers on measuring alignment and safety benchmarks, how they analyze multi-turn exchange, and (most excitingly for me) start digging into the mathematics behind it all.
+Next up: we'll explore the major AI research papers on measuring alignment and safety benchmarks, how they analyze multi-turn exchange, and start digging into the mathematics behind it all 🧮.